-- 16. Various mechanisms exist to foster cooperation between supervisors, promote communication and information exchange, and facilitate enhanced coordination of group-wide supervision.
+- 17. Various mechanisms exist to foster cooperation between supervisors, promote communication and information exchange, and facilitate enhanced coordination of group-wide supervision.
 However, these mechanisms depend on the willingness of supervisors to engage with them.
-Supervisors should work together to arrange adequate cooperation and coordination at all levels of the group as appropriate 11.
-Supervisors may also need to work with other relevant authorities (such as law enforcement personnel or other sectoral supervisors). - 17.
+Supervisors should work together to arrange adequate cooperation and coordination at all levels of the group as appropriate.
+Supervisors may also need to work with other relevant authorities (such as law enforcement personnel or other sectoral supervisors). - 18.
 Coordination arrangements, such as supervisory colleges, are tools that can be used to enhance cross-border cooperation and coordination (see IAIS Application Paper on Supervisory Colleges).
-Coordination arrangements are informed by the nature, scale and complexity of the group and the number and role of involved supervisors, and are established and detailed through unilateral, bilateral or multilateral agreements, such as a memorandum of understanding (MoU).
-It is important that a strict confidentiality regime exists among all supervisors involved in coordination arrangements and applies to all forms of communication (see ICP 3 Information Sharing and Confidentiality Requirements).
+Coordination arrangements are informed by the nature, scale and complexity of the group and the number and role of involved supervisors, and are established and detailed through unilateral, bilateral or multilateral agreements, such as a memorandum of understanding (MoU). - 19.
+It is important that a strict confidentiality regime exists among all supervisors involved in coordination arrangements.
+The confidentiality requirements set out in ICP 2 (The Supervisor) and ICP 3 (Information Sharing and Confidentiality Requirements) apply to all forms of communication and are applicable to the discussion of supervisory practices in this Application Paper.